 I’ve turned my attention to natural shampoo and conditioners.
 I know we can have clean hair with less foam, although I still need some convincing that we don’t need any foam.
 I get natural would be less foamy, but I don’t mind as long as my hair feels clean after.
 I set myself a max budget of £5 per shampoo/ conditioner.
 Which if you buy natural stuff you’ll know that ain’t much.
-Unlike natural skin care where a little goes a long way, shampoo lasts the same length of time so I can’t justify more at this current stage in my life.
-In fact before I learnt of the rubbish in cosmetics and how that can affect us, I spent no more than £2 for both shampoo and conditioner.
+Unlike natural skincare where a little goes a long way, shampoo lasts the same length of time so I can’t justify more at this current stage in my life.
+In fact, before I learnt of the rubbish in cosmetics and how that can affect us, I spent no more than £2 on both shampoo and conditioner.
 I would just buy whatever was on offer.
-So without further a do, this is what I tested.
+So without further ado, this is what I tested.

 Kind Natured Range:

 I bought the super shine shampoo and conditioner as well as the mint shampoo.
-My 8 year daughter liked the rosemary and mint one best.
+My 8-year daughter liked the rosemary and mint one best.
 She said her hair smelt like mint chocolate ice cream.
 I’m not sure I would describe it that way, but I can see what she’s saying.
 The conditioner I didn’t love, but it was perfectly fine too.
-They was nothing particularly good or bad about it.
+There was nothing particularly good or bad about it.
 It was just so so.
 I do love that this brand contains 97% natural ingredients with no parabens, sulphates or petrochemicals.
 My hair looked softer and had more shine for sure.
 All in all my hair did look healthier and at £4.99 each at Boots (and on 3 for 2) the price isn’t bad either.
-I personally found the super shine the better out the two as my hair did look more shiny.
-However the positives stop there.
-It didn’t clean my hair properly at the roots (although the length looked super soft and had more shine that usual).
+I personally found the super shine the better out of the two as my hair did look shinier.
+However, the positives stop there.
+It didn’t clean my hair properly at the roots (although the length looked super soft and had more shine than usual).
 I felt like I constantly had dirty roots and became self-conscious of it.
 I persisted and used both bottles of shampoo in the hopes my hair would adapt but it didn’t.
-I even noticed my 8 year old’s hair didn’t look particularly clean either.
+I even noticed my 8-year old’s hair didn’t look particularly clean either.

 Overall Thought: Stay away if you suffer from dirty roots.